Project-DA-FANH/dafanh_website/content/blog/2024-03-05-ama-mar/index.en.md

 ---

-Are you interested in careers that use data to make informed decisions in the Food, Agriculture, Natural Resources or Human sciences?
-Do you want to know how professionals landed their career or what they wished they did during college?

 Join us on March 5th at 1:00-1:50pm PST, for Project DA-FANH's monthly “Ask me Anything” speaker series.
 This time with Elmera Azadpour.

 Elmera is a Data Scientist/Data Visualization Specialist with United States Geological Survey (USGS) in the Water Mission Area (WMA).
 Her work involves contributing to individual projects by applying reproducible workflows and data visualization techniques to capture and communicate complex data-intensive concepts to non-technical audiences.